 The Gallaudet University Laurent Clerc Center’s “Info to Go” section provides families and professionals with practical resources and information about topics related to Deafness, including early intervention, language acquisition, and communication.

-A Practical Guide to the Use of Tele-Intervention in Providing Early Intervention Services to Infants and Toddlers Who Are Deaf or Hard of Hearing
+- A Practical Guide to the Use of Tele-Intervention in Providing Early Intervention Services to Infants and Toddlers Who Are Deaf or Hard of Hearing provides information for programs and individuals interested in using tele-intervention to provide family-centered early intervention to families of children who are DHH.

 Early Childhood Technical Assistance (ECTA) Center